elgentos/magento2-serversideanalytics/README.md

                     }
 ```

 ## Caveats
 - This extension disables the JS Purchase Event on the success page altogether.
 It will however track the pageview.
-- This extension only tracks **paid** orders (it fires on *sales_order_payment_pay*).
-Non-paid orders will never show up in Analytics.
-This is our current clients' use case, mileage may differ.
-PR's for code to also track non-paid orders are welcomed.

 ## Further info
 - Compatible with UA Measurement Protocol and GA4 Measurement Protocol;